-- 1. Athletes may compete in the Veteran's category from the beginning of the year in which they reach their 45th birthday. - 2.
-Veteran Competitions are open to Athletes who, in the current year, have not taken part in any Competition in which the height of obstacles indicated in the Schedule for the initial round exceeds 1.35 m. - 3.
-Each Athlete must be in possession of a valid licence of his NF. - 4.
+- 1. Athletes may compete in the Veteran's Category from the beginning of the year in which they reach their 45th birthday. - 2.
+Veteran Competitions at CSIV Events are open to Athletes who, in the current year, have not taken part in any international Jumping Competition in which the height of obstacles indicated in the Schedule for the initial round exceeds 1.35 m.
+The European Veteran Championship is open to Athletes who, in the current and previous year, have not taken part in any international Jumping Competition in which the height of obstacles indicated in the Schedule for the initial round exceeds 1.35 m. - 3.
+Each Athlete must be in possession of a valid licence of his/her NF. - 4.
 Upon entering Athletes for International Events, NFs automatically certify that entries are correct and that participants meet the above requirements.